lfit/itpol/protecting-code-integrity.md

 - U2F token as the primary mechanism
 - TOTP phone app as the secondary mechanism

-This way, even if you lose your U2F token, you should be able to gain access to your account.
+This way, even if you lose your U2F token, you should be able to re-gain access to your account.
 Alternatively, you can enroll multiple U2F tokens (e.g. you can get another cheap token that only does U2F and use it for backup reasons).

 ## Further reading